-If your child has already been identified as having special educational needs, then the SENCO at our school meets with all the secondary school SENCOs during the final term of Year 6.
-Details of the pupil's needs are passed on to the new SENCO, along with details of what support has been in place at our school to help them.
-Our SENCO passes on information about any outside agencies that have been involved and all SEN paperwork is passed on, including documents such as IEPs and outside agency reports.
+If your child has already been identified as having special educational needs, then the SENDCO at our school meets with all the secondary school SENDCOs during the final term of Year 6.
+Details of the pupil's needs are passed on to the new SENDCO, along with details of what support has been in place at our school to help them.
+Our SENDCO passes on information about any outside agencies that have been involved and all SEND paperwork is passed on, including documents such as IEPs and outside agency reports.
 The receiving secondary school will then have all the relevant information needed to put support in place as soon as your child joins them in Year 7.

 How can I be involved in supporting my child?

 You can support your child by attending parents’ evenings, helping them to complete their homework to a good standard and on time, ensuring your child gets to school on time and with all the appropriate equipment, talking to the class teacher if you have any concerns about your child, providing lots of opportunities to speak and have conversations with your child, read and practise number skills.
 Teachers are more than happy to share any ideas they have with you so you can top up the learning at home.

 How can I access support for myself and my family?

 By looking at the Lincolnshire's Local Offer, you will see a list of all the services available to you and your child.
 You can arrange to meet with our SENCO who might also be able to point you in the right direction.

 Who can I contact for further information?

 Mr A Raistrick – Executive Headteacher (appointment to be made)